sandeepseesa/BookBazaar/README.md

   ## Authentication

-  - JWT Authentication: The user is authenticated via JWT tokens stored in cookies.
+  - **JWT Authentication**: The user is authenticated via JWT tokens stored in cookies.
 The httpOnly option is used to ensure     that cookies are not accessible via JavaScript, adding a layer of security.
-  - Google OAuth: You can log in using your Google account.
+  - **Google OAuth**: You can log in using your Google account.
 On successful login, the system generates a JWT token.
   ### Login
    <p align="center">
       <img src="./screenshots/Login1.png" alt="Login1" width="300"/>